-The effective tax rate was approximately 26.4 percent for fiscal 2013 as compared to 26.7 percent for fiscal 2012.
-To understand the overall effective rate for each year, it is important to recognize the effect of specific items as they compare to the level of income before taxes in each year.
-Income tax expense increased to \$8.2 million in fiscal 2013 as compared to \$3.1 million in fiscal 2012.
-The increase was attributable primarily to the increase in income before taxes.
-In comparing fiscal 2013 to fiscal 2012, the changes in the effective tax rate were primarily due to the net impact of the following items:
+The effective tax rate was approximately 40.4 percent for fiscal 2014 as compared to 26.4 percent for fiscal 2013.
+To understand the overall effective tax rate for each year, it is important to recognize the effect of specific items as they compare to the level of income before taxes in each year.
+Income tax expense increased to \$15.0 million in fiscal 2014 as compared to \$8.2 million in fiscal 2013.
+The increase was attributable primarily to the increase in income before income taxes and the recording of a \$2.3 million valuation allowance against our deferred tax asset for our equity in investments.
+In comparing fiscal 2014 to fiscal 2013, the changes in the effective tax rate were primarily due to the net impact of the following items:

-- The reinstatement of the federal research and development tax credit which decreased the effective rate by approximately 5.8 percent as compared to 8.7 percent in fiscal year 2012.
-However, fiscal 2012 was limited as the credit only pertained to a portion of the year, but that amount made a greater impact on the effective rate since income before taxes were lower than in fiscal 2013. - An increase in the annual estimated effective tax rate of approximately 2.5 percentage points compared to 10.5 percentage points in fiscal 2012 as a result of the impact of non- deductible meals and entertainment costs and stock compensation expense on a higher projected income compared to similar level expenses on a lower projected income in fiscal 2012. - A decrease in the effective tax rate of approximately 1.1 percentage points due to an international tax change which did not occur in fiscal 2012. - An increase in the effective tax rate related to a reversal of valuation allowances in fiscal 2012, as it related to some foreign jurisdictions which did not occur in fiscal 2013. - Various other items which have a greater impact on the effective rate due to lower income before taxes but are not material to the results.
+- The federal research and development tax credit decreased the effective tax rate by approximately 2.0 percent in fiscal 2014 as compared to 5.8 percent in fiscal year 2013.
+However, the effect of the tax credit on the tax rate in fiscal 2014 was limited as the credit pertained to only a portion of the year.
+The credit made a lesser impact on the effective tax rate because income before taxes was higher with a lower tax credit in fiscal 2014 than in fiscal 2013. - A decrease in the effective tax rate of approximately 2.7 percentage points due to the Domestic Production Activities Deduction compared to 3.2 percentage points in fiscal 2013 as a result of a higher actual book income and a more precise calculation. - A decrease in the effective tax rate of approximately 0.9 percentage points as a result of the dividends paid into our 401(k) plan compared to 2.0 percentage points in fiscal 2013. - A decrease in the effective tax rate of approximately 1.1 percentage points in fiscal 2013 due to an international tax change which did not occur in fiscal 2014. - An increase in the effective tax rate of 6.2 percentage points due to a recorded valuation allowance against our equity in investments which did not occur in fiscal 2013. - Various other items which have a greater impact on the effective rate due to higher income before taxes but are not material to the results.

 We operate within multiple taxing jurisdictions, both domestic and international, and we are subject to audits in these jurisdictions.
 These audits can involve complex issues, including challenges regarding the timing and amount of deductions and the allocation of income amounts to various tax jurisdictions.
 At any one time, multiple tax years are subject to audit by various tax authorities because different taxing jurisdictions have different statutes of limitations.
-During the third quarter of fiscal 2013, the United States Internal Revenue Service (IRS) completed and approved the examination of our U.S. federal tax returns for fiscal years 2009 and 2010.
-The Chinese tax authorities recently completed an audit of our tax returns for calendar years prior to 2012 in connection with a transfer of location of our business address in China.

-The effective tax rate was approximately 26.7 percent for fiscal 2012 as compared to 35.7 percent for fiscal 2011.
-Income tax expense decreased to \$3.1 million in fiscal 2012 as compared to \$7.9 million in fiscal 2011.
-The decrease was attributable primarily to the decrease in income before income taxes and a decrease in the effective income tax rate.
-In comparing fiscal 2012 to fiscal 2011, changes in the effective tax rate were due to the net impact of the following items:
+The effective tax rate was approximately 26.4 percent for fiscal 2013 as compared to 26.7 percent in fiscal 2012.
+Income tax expense increased to \$8.2 million in fiscal 2013 as compared to \$3.1 million in fiscal 2012.
+The increase was attributable primarily to the increase in income before income taxes.
+In comparing fiscal 2013 to fiscal 2012, the changes in the effective tax rate were primarily due to the net impact of the following items: